Bujira/Bujira/README.md

 - 🔭 I’m currently working @Capitual

-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL, NODEJS, EXPRESS, PRISMA, GRAPHQL, REACTJS
+- 🌱 I’m currently learning NODEJS, REACTJS, React Native and Prisma

 - ⚡ Fun fact: I used to live in Newton, Massachusetts U.S.A and currently live in Vitória, ES Brazil